Welcome to the Alamogordo / White Sands KOA!

 New Mexico Museum of Space History

 The New Mexico Museum of Space History is a museum and planetarium complex in Alamogordo, New Mexico, dedicated to artifacts and displays related to space flight and the space age.
+The building is 4 stories tall with items outside as well.
 It includes the International Space Hall of Fame.
 The Museum of Space History highlights the role that New Mexico has had in the U. S. space program, and is one of eight museums administered by the New Mexico Department of Cultural Affairs.
 The museum has been accredited by American Alliance of Museums since 1993.
 The Museum is also a Smithsonian Affiliate.

 Website